antrea-io/antrea/docs/configuration.md

 # as /host/proc in the antrea-agent container).
 When running antrea-agent as a process,
 # hostProcPathPrefix should be set to "/" in the YAML config.
 #hostProcPathPrefix: /host

+# The port for the antrea-agent APIServer to serve on.
+#apiPort: 10350
 ```

 ## antrea-controller